 - Fade in the content again with the new theme colors

 As a result, the quick transition of the links goes unnoticed.
 Now this only works because there are no elements with long transitions.
-Try it:
+You can try it with the button at the top of this page.

 Implementation of a dark mode design